Childhood asthma

 Do you work with or care for children and young people with asthma?

-If so, you are now able to access free training to improve your knowledge and help to care for children and young people with asthma in the best way possible.
+If so, you can access free training to help improve your knowledge and support children and young people with asthma in the best possible way.

 You are now able to access free training to improve your knowledge and help to care for children and young people with asthma in the best way possible.